By using this site, you agree to the use of cookies.

 There are over 800 taps and water dispensers available to the public as free water supply stations in Kyoto City.
 Bring your own bottle to protect the environment and enjoy Kyoto’s tap water.

-See the map of water supply stations from the link below:
+You can access the free drinking water spots map from the link below:

 We can all help to reduce the number of heatstroke cases to zero.(Japan Weather Association)